ScriptBits/ScriptBits/README.md

 What I do? 👨‍💻
 * Computer Science Instructor
 * Math Instructor
+* Tutor

 Questions you may have.  😕
 * Who are you?
   * Husband & Father
+* Why do you teach school?
+  * This is the best way for me to serve my country
+  * Can't take money with me to heaven

 What if you like my work? 🤩
 * You can Star ⭐ the repositories you like.
 * You can tell other teachers
-* You can contribute a project
+* You can contribute your own project

 <!--
 **ke5urh/ke5urh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.